 Article 5 of the GDPR requires that personal data shall be:

-So, when an organisation is sending MOT reminders for vehicles that have not been purchased, it can be said that the data held is being processed unlawfully as authority has not been granted.
+When an organisation is sending MOT reminders for vehicles that have not been purchased, it can be said that the data held is being processed unlawfully as authority has not been granted.
 Why would an individual grant permission to have their data held and processed when they did not complete a contract?

-Furthermore, how do we know that sufficient safeguards are in place if an organisation is so complacent in holding and processing data against the individual’s wishes?
+How do we know that sufficient safeguards are in place if an organisation is so complacent in holding and processing data against the individual’s wishes?

-Finally, it is clear that the data is not being processed lawfully, fairly and in a transparent manner.
+Finally, it is clear that the data is not being processed, lawfully, fairly and in a transparent manner.

 There are numerous breaches here and I have a handy template that I am happy to share to hold these organisations to account and give them some work to do.

-DATA SUBJECT ACCESS REQUEST TEMPLATE
+DATA SUBJECT ACCESS REQUEST

 Here is my template and an organisation has 1 month to comply with it otherwise that is another breach;